 All advertising content will be clearly distinguishable from editorial content.
-To that end, The Tempest will label an advertisement with the word “Partnered with” when, in its opinion, this is necessary to make clear the distinction between editorial material and advertising.
+To that end, The Tempest will label an advertisement with the phrase “In collaboration with” when, in its opinion, this is necessary to make clear the distinction between editorial material and advertising.

 Advertisers are responsible for ensuring that their ads are adequately substantiated and comply with all applicable laws, regulations, and guidelines.
 If it comes to the attention of The Tempest that an ad, in our opinion, contains demonstrably false or unlawful content, The Tempest will refuse or remove the ad in whole or in part.

 The Tempest may exercise its discretion to refuse or remove any advertising that is inconsistent with or may tend to bring disparagement, harm to reputation, or other damage to The Tempest brand.

 Although The Tempest will evaluate whether to work with advertisers on a case-by-case basis, some examples of advertising The Tempest will not accept are the following:

 - Advertising that The Tempest believes, in its opinion, is indecent, vulgar, suggestive, profane, or offensive.

 - Advertising for illegal products or services, including illegal substances or any related products or services.

 - Advertising that The Tempest believes includes hateful or violent text advocating against any individual, group, or organization.

 - Advertising that The Tempest determines to be inflammatory.

 - Advertising that The Tempest determines represents a personal attack against a private individual, country, or organization.